 Purchasing a home in is the single largest expense most people ever make.
 The small investment in having a professional home inspection performed in most cases, identifies items that are in need of repair that can be negotiated to have the seller either repair the items at the sellers cost, or have the seller discount the house the estimated cost for repairs so the buyer can make the repairs without having to come out of pocket to do so.

 1st Insight Inspections is a service-oriented, inspection company, which serves both home buyers and home sellers.
 We conduct property inspections which include the exterior, interior, observation for visible mold, termite inspection, appliance safety checks and more.
-1st Insight Inspections services conducts inspections in Gilbert AZ and throughout the Greater East Valley
+1st Insight Inspections wants to be you Gilbert Home inspector, conducting inspections in Gilbert AZ and throughout the Greater East Valley

 When beginning your hunt for your Gilbert home inspector, be sure to consider their expertise level.
-Just because an inspection company is licensed does not mean they are the best at their job.
-We have 17 years of experience in the house inspection market.
-Would you rather have a specialist that is newly out of school or one that has no less than 17 years of experience?
+Just because an inspector is licensed, that does not mean they are experienced. !st insight inspections principal – Charles Shaughnessy has 20 years of experience in the home inspection field.
+Would you rather have a specialist that is newly out of school or one that has no less than 20 years of experience?
 Spending a few dollars extra for someone with more experience may save you thousands of dollars down the line.

 Are termites in Gilbert that big of a deal?

-Termites in Arizona may be small, but they do have the ability to damage the wood structures in a home if they are left undisclosed for a very long time.
-There is a saying in the real estate industry – it’s not if your house will have termites at some time, but when.
+Termites in Arizona may be small, but they do have the ability to damage the wood structures in a home, if they are left undisclosed for a very long time.
+There is a saying in the real estate industry – it’s not if your house will have termites, but when.
 Termites are very prevalent in Arizona.

 Should I back out of a deal if my inspection report has a significant number of repair items?